Kimono: Yamato period to Nara period (300–794)

-Chamberlain wearing raifuku (Osaka Museum of History).

 Heian period to Azuchi–Momoyama period (794–1600)

+Jidai Matsuri participant dressed as Ono no Komachi (early Heian period).

 During the Heian period (794–1193 CE), Japan stopped sending envoys to the Chinese dynastic courts.
 This prevented Chinese-imported goods—including clothing—from entering the Imperial Palace.
 This also prevented dissemination to the upper classes, who were the main arbiters of traditional Japanese culture at the time, and the only people allowed to wear such clothing.
 The ensuing cultural vacuum facilitated the development of a Japanese culture independent from Chinese fashions.
 Elements previously lifted from the Tang Dynastic courts developed independently into what is known literally as "national culture" or "kokufū culture" (国風文化, kokufū-bunka).
 The term is used to refer to Heian-period Japanese culture, particularly that of the upper classes.

 Women's clothing in the imperial palace became increasingly stylised in the formal jūnihitoe, with some elements being abandoned by both male and female courtiers, such as the round-necked and tube-sleeved chun ju jacket worn by both genders in the early 7th century.
 Others, such as the wrapped front robes also worn by men and women, were kept.
 Some elements, such as the mo skirt worn by women, continued to in a reduced capacity, worn only to formal occasions; the mо̄ (裳) grew too narrow to wrap all the way around and became a trapezoidal pleated train.
 Hakama (trousers) became longer than the legs and also trailed behind the wearer.